efeaydin-bio/microc-all-db/README.md

 ## 🛠️ Pre-requisites
 ### ✅ No Installation (Recommended)
-The app can be accessed directly online via Streamlit Cloud — no installation or system configuration required.
+The app can be accessed directly via the web interface — no installation or system configuration required.

 ### 💻 Run Locally (Advanced)